Legal stuff

 Google Analytics

-Google Analytics is used to track general site usage.
+Plausible is used to track general site usage.
+The collected data is not shared with any third parties.

-Aggregated Google Analytics data may be used to determine, and in some cases publicly communicate, how popular the site is.
+Aggregated data may be used to determine, and in some cases publicly communicate, how popular the site is.

 Examples of aggregated metrics are how many users have visited the site and from where in the world they accessed the site.